-FIGURE 8-2: BLOCK DIAGRAM OF A SHARED PORT STRUCTURE
+FIGURE 7-1: BLOCK DIAGRAM OF A SHARED PORT STRUCTURE

-8.2 Configuring Analog Port Pins
+7.2 Configuring Analog Port Pins

 The use of the ADPCFG and TRIS registers control the operation of the A/D port pins.
 The port pins that are desired as analog inputs must have their corresponding TRIS bit set (input).
-If the TRIS bit is cleared (output), the digital output level (VOH or VOL) will be converted.
+If the TRIS bit is cleared (output), the digital output level (VOH or VOL) is converted.

-When reading the Port register, all pins configured as analog input channels will read as cleared (a low level).
+When the PORT register is read, all pins configured as analog input channels are read as cleared (a low level).

 Pins configured as digital inputs will not convert an analog input.
-Analog levels on any pin that is defined as a digital input (including the ANx pins) may cause the input buffer to consume current that exceeds the device specifications.
+Analog levels on any pin that is defined as a digital input (including the ANx pins) may cause the input buffer to consume the current that exceeds device specifications.

-8.2.1 I/O PORT WRITE/READ TIMING
+7.2.1 I/O PORT WRITE/READ TIMING